Featuring works by: Alexander Kori Girard + Rachel Kaye

 Show runs October 5 2018 – January 4 2019

-With foreground and background largely erased, each artist leaves it to the viewer to choose the topsy-turvy direction.
 Here’s one storyline.
 Here’s another.
-Here’s an endless number of storylines vibrating on the surface.
+Here’s an endless number of storylines hovering on the groundless surface.

 Kaye’s granular drawings are seasonal, even hourly, depictions of light and intimacy.
 They blanch in the yellow California summer.
 They fold in, purple and blue, at twilight.
 The borders disappear as her shapes meander across one another, building conversational layer upon layer.

-While this close-ness is front and center in Kaye’s waxy colored pencil drawings, Girard’s series of ‘groundless’ paintings and collage work retain an anthropologic distance.
-They look in on a make-believe landscape of make-believe palm fronds and make-believe humans.
-They push the limits of restraint in color, focusing on the stark contrast between black and white.
-Precise as woodblocks, Girard’s paintings nod to the design work of his legendary grandfather, Alexander Girard, but they refuse to be still, vibrating in a jubilant song and dance.
+While this close-ness is front and center in Kaye’s waxy colored pencil drawings, Girard’s communal patterns retain an anthropologic distance.
+They look in on a make-believe landscape of make-believe palm fronds and make-believe humans, spinning ancient tales with modernist dance moves.
+Precise as woodblocks, Girard’s paintings nod to the design work of his legendary grandfather, Alexander Girard, while refusing to be still, vibrating in primal clay and blue and black pigments.

 Girard Artist Statement